French Algeria: French atrocities against the Algerian indigenous population

 D. Huf, in his seminal work on the subject, argued that the use of torture was one of the major factors in developing French opposition to the war.
 Huf argued, "Such tactics sat uncomfortably with France's revolutionary history, and brought unbearable comparisons with Nazi Germany.
 The French national psyche would not tolerate any parallels between their experiences of occupation and their colonial mastery of Algeria."
 General Paul Aussaresses admitted in 2000 that systematic torture techniques were used during the war and justified it.
 He also recognized the assassination of lawyer Ali Boumendjel and the head of the FLN in Algiers, Larbi Ben M'Hidi, which had been disguised as suicides.
-Bigeard, who called FLN activists "savages", claimed torture was a "necessary evil".
+Bigeard, who called FLN activists "savages ," claimed torture was a "necessary evil ."
 To the contrary, General Jacques Massu denounced it, following Aussaresses's revelations and, before his death, pronounced himself in favor of an official condemnation of the use of torture during the war.

 In June 2000, Bigeard declared that he was based in Sidi Ferruch, a torture center where Algerians were murdered.
 Bigeard qualified Louisette Ighilahriz's revelations, published in the Le Monde newspaper on June 20, 2000, as "lies."
 An ALN activist, Louisette Ighilahriz had been tortured by General Massu.
 However, since General Massu's revelations, Bigeard has admitted the use of torture, although he denies having personally used it, and has declared, "You are striking the heart of an 84-year-old man."
 Bigeard also recognized that Larbi Ben M'Hidi was assassinated and that his death was disguised as a suicide.

+It is also estimated that between 27,000 and 60,000 Algerians were affected by radiation from French nuclear weapons tests in the Algerian Desert, with thousands having long-lasting health effects and deformities due to radiation exposure.
+The French Ministry of Defence states that 27,000 people were affected, including French military forces and technicians.
+Experts who have studied the effects of the tests estimate that over 42,000 Algerians were affected.
+Abdul Kadhim al-Aboudi, professor of nuclear physics at the University of Oran, estimated that 60,000 people were affected.

 In 2018 France officially admitted that torture was systematic and routine.

+In October 2021, the office of Algerian president Abdelmadjid Tebboune stated that 5.6 million Algerians died during French colonial rule.
+According to The New Arab, the historian Mohammed Al-Amin estimates that the total Algerian death toll during the 132 years of French colonial occupation could be as high as 10 million.